CodeStory/lab-docker/README.md

   * Add some nouns, adjectives and verbs, use non-plural and male noun and adjectives, or the grammar will not be correct.
   * **Careful**, all words added to the database at this stage will be lost for the next stages.

-2. You can fiddle with the code from the ui.
+2. You can improve the web UI:
-  * try to change something in `web/static/index.html`
+  * Change something in `web/static/index.html`
-  * then `docker-compose up --build -d`, see how this only stop & restart the correct container.
+  * Then `docker-compose stop web; docker-compose rm -f web; docker-compose build web; docker up -d web`, see how this updates a single micro service.
-  * **Careful**, If you are on a slow network, this can be troublesome, as you're going to download new files.

-3. Things to check in this step
+3. Things to check in this step:
   * Notice the db connexion string in `words-java/src/main/java/Main.java`
   * Notice the nginx configuration in `web/default.conf` on `location /words/` and check the corresponding code in `web/static/app.js`
   * Notice in the `docker-compose-v1.yml` file some services have `build` and `image` instructions while others have only `image`
-  * Notice the `Ports` vs `Exposes` instructions, try to find a way to call the `/verb` instruction on the `words-java`, without changing the `yml` file.
+  * Notice the `ports` vs `expose` instructions, try to find a way to call the `/verb` instruction on the `words-java`, without changing the `yml` file.

 # 2 - Run the application with a dispatcher